OBS Studio (also known as Open Broadcaster Software) is a free and open-source live streaming and video recording software.

-- Record your game, screen, webcam or any other source to MP4 or FLV.
+- Record your game, screen, webcam or any other source

-- Encoding using H.264 (x264) and AAC for streams and recordings.
+- x264, H.264, and AAC for your live streams and video recordings

-- GPU-based game capture for high performance game streaming.
+- GPU-based game capture for high-performance game streaming

-- Unlimited number of scenes and sources.
+- Unlimited number of scenes and sources

-- DirectShow capture device support (webcams, capture cards, etc).
+- DirectShow capture device support (webcams, capture cards, etc.)

-…and many other features.
+- …and many other features.
 For free.
 At all. 😉

 OBS Studio developed with cross-platform support.
 Official releases are currently available for Windows, Mac, and Ubuntu Linux.
 There are also some unofficial releases for Arch Linux, OpenSUSE, and Gentoo.
 And of course, since source code is open, you can build it for your OS.